MiniMiniCosmetics/MiniMiniCosmetics.github.io/index.md

 ![hoe](/src/hoe.jpg)

-> Reachout if you would like to suggest or get suggestions - makeup_byramya@gmail.com
+> Reachout if you would like to suggest or get suggestions email - makeup_byramya@gmail.com

 ```markdown
 version 1.0